ashneyderman/xpkjsty/README.md

   Webapp was created with the help of react-create-app scripts.
 So, all you know about that project applies here too.

+## Release instructions

+  Both projects can be deployed to the cloud.
+Dockerfile is provided for both.
+To release API:

+  * cd ./api
+  * MIX_ENV=prod mix release --profile=tcb_challenge:prod
+  * docker build -t tcbchalapi:latest .

+  This will create a deplyable docker image.
+Note, relase built with distillery like that does not include erlang runtime.
+So when you build the release the elixir/erlang versions specified in the docker file (1.5.2/20) have to the versions with which you produce the release.
+Othewise, docker image will not be runnable.
+The manifests produced by distillery will mismatch the referenced libs.

+  To build and release webapp

+  * cd ./webapp
+  * npm run build
+  * docker build -t tcbchalapp:latest .

+  This will create a deplyable docker image.

 ## API Known problems:

 * ORDER BY does not seem to work.
 I tried to add ORDER BY clause to the solution but socrata service complains about malformed query.
 I ran put of time to figure out why: